ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 For example, :code:`ivy_tests/test_ivy/test_frontends/test_torch/test_tensor.py::test_torch_instance_arctan_,numpy`

 The Number of such Ivy tests running on the Repository (without taking any Framework/Python Versioning into account) is 12500 (as of writing this documentation), and we are adding tests daily.
-Therefore, triggering all the tests on each commit is neither desirable (as it will consume a huge lot of Compute Resources, as well take a large amount of time to run) nor feasible (as Each Job in Github Actions has a time Limit of 360 Minutes, and a Memory Limit as well).
+Therefore, triggering all the tests on each commit is neither desirable (as it will consume a huge lot of Compute Resources, as well as take a large amount of time to run) nor feasible (as Each Job in Github Actions has a time Limit of 360 Minutes, and a Memory Limit as well).

 Further, When we consider versioning, for a single Python version, and ~40 frontend and backend versions, the tests would shoot up to 40 * 40 * 12500 = 20,000,000, and we obviously don't have resources as well as time to run those many tests on each commit.